matrix-org/synapse/docs/usage/configuration/config_documentation.md

   with intermittent connections, at the cost of higher memory usage.
   By default, this is zero, which means that sync responses are not cached at all.
+* `cache_autotuning` and its sub-options `max_cache_memory_usage`, `target_cache_memory_usage`, and
+   `min_cache_ttl` work in conjunction with each other to maintain a balance between cache memory usage and cache entry availability.
+You must be using [jemalloc](https://github.com/matrix-org/synapse#help-synapse-is-slow-and-eats-all-my-ramcpu) to utilize this option, and all three of the options must be specified for this feature to work.
+     * `max_cache_memory_usage` sets a ceiling on how much memory the cache can use before caches begin to be continuously evicted.
+        They will continue to be evicted until the memory usage drops below the `target_memory_usage`, set in the flag below, or until the `min_cache_ttl` is hit.
+     * `target_memory_usage` sets a rough target for the desired memory usage of the caches.
+     * `min_cache_ttl` sets a limit under which newer cache entries are not evicted and is only applied when caches are actively being evicted/`max_cache_memory_usage` has been exceeded.
+This is to protect hot caches from being emptied while Synapse is evicting due to memory.

 Example configuration:
 ```yaml